The Joseph Priestley Lecture Series,

 The Priestley Lecture series is inspired by the traditional Christmas Lectures of the Royal Institution in London, initiated by Michael Faraday.
 Our series is named after Joseph Priestley (image at left), an 18th century Unitarian minister, early chemist, discoverer of oxygen, and refugee from England for holding such beliefs as a denial of mind-body duality.

 For this annual celebration of science at the winter solstice, we invite active researchers and educators to amaze us with contemporary advances in worldly knowledge.
-Previous Priestley lecturers have included Robert Curl, co-discoverer of buckyballs; John Lienhard, engineer and radio host of "The Engines of Our Ingenuity;" Robert Hardt, mathematician; Connie Barlow, evolution educator; David Wheeler of the Human Genome Sequencing Center at Baylor College of Medicine; Dr. David Eagleman, also with Baylor College of Medicine; and Dr. Vicki Colvin, our most recent lecturer.
+Previous Priestley lecturers have included Vicki Colvin of the Center for Biological & Environmental Nanotechnology at Rice University, Robert Curl, co-discoverer of buckyballs; John Lienhard, engineer and radio host of "The Engines of Our Ingenuity;" Robert Hardt, mathematician; Connie Barlow, evolution educator; David Wheeler of the Human Genome Sequencing Center at Baylor College of Medicine; and Dr. David Eagleman, also with Baylor College of Medicine.

 Our climate is changing more rapidly than at any other time in the Earth's history.
 The average temperature of the world is increasing, with extreme weather events becoming more common.
 Humans are causing this by excess emissions of carbon dioxide and other gases; other factors, such as small variations in solar output, are vastly outweighed by the changing chemistry of the atmosphere.

 As human populations continue to grow, our strategies for energy sources and conservation form a driving choice for our quality of life on the future Earth.